cepthomas/NBagOfUis/README.md

 # NBagOfUis
 WinForms controls collected over the years.
-Companion to [NBagOfTricks](https://github.com/cepthomas/NBagOfTricks/blob/main/README.md).

 Requires VS2022 and .NET6.

-No dependencies on third party components.
+No dependencies on external components.
+Does use my NBagOfTricks.

 Probably I should make this into a nuget package at some point.